ecole-francaise-nz/website/content/en/school-life/after-school.md

 - from 3pm to 4pm: $15
 - from 3pm to 5:30pm: $29

-These rates must be payed in advance by purchasing bundles of 20 credits:
+These rates must be paid in advance by purchasing bundles of 20 credits:

 - Bundle 1, 20 credits from 3pm to 4pm: $300
 - Bundle 2, 20 credits from 3pm to 5:30pm: $580